reflectoring/reflectoring.github.io/_posts/2020-10-31-manage-jdks-with-sdkman.md

 ## Upgrading to a Newer JDK

-The `sdk upgrade` command makes it really easy to upgrade to a newer version of a JDK.
+The `sdk upgrade` command makes it easy to upgrade to a newer version of a JDK.
 For example, we want to upgrade our JDK 11 Version from 11.0.8.hs-adpt to 11.0.9.hs-adpt SDK:

 ```text
 Upgrade: